Sound and stable labor relations are an essential foundation for achieving continuous corporate growth.

-Toshiba supports the principles of the Universal Declaration of Human Rights, the United Nations Global Compact, and the OECD Guidelines for Multinational Enterprises, and works to ensure that its employees have fundamental labor rights.
-In the labor agreement concluded with the Toshiba Labor Union, Toshiba stipulates that the Labor Union has the three rights of labor (the right to association, the right to collective bargaining, and the right to act collectively).
+Toshiba supports the principles of the Universal Declaration of Human Rights, the United Nations Global Compact, and the OECD Guidelines for Multinational Enterprises, and ensures that its employees have fundamental labor rights, which include respecting freedom of association as a company and the right to collective bargaining.

-Toshiba maintains a good relationship with the Toshiba Union, which represents our employees.
-Management and union representatives periodically negotiate and discuss employee working conditions and other matters.
+Toshiba maintains a good relationship with Toshiba Union, which represents our employees.
+Management and the union representatives periodically negotiate and discuss employee working conditions and other matters.